 The thing about calling a warm line is that, by its nature, it’s something you do when you need help, or someone you care about needs help.
 And leaving a message is a leap of faith; you need to believe that someone will call you back.
 If you’re me, the minutes that pass until the phone rings are dissected, analyzed, and agonized over; how long will it be?
 Can I make it that long?
 What if someone doesn’t call me back?
 Should I call again?

 When anxiety had me in its grasp, I was completely immersed; submerged almost.
-The weight of a panic attack, especially one that is sustained over a long period of time, makes every moment more vivid, but also laced with an acidic urge to simply run out the door in what you’ll know is a pitiful attempt to outrun the fear.
+The weight of a panic attack, especially one that is sustained over a long period of time, makes every moment more vivid, but also laced with the acidic urge to simply run out the door, in what you’ll know is a pitiful attempt to outrun the fear.
 Putting my trust in a voicemail message system was such a monumental act at that time, I almost can’t believe I did it.
 But I left that message.
 And another.
 And another.

 I don’t remember how many messages to the Moms Supporting Moms warm line I ended up leaving for volunteers that summer.
 It became an addiction for me; I had to call, had to do the one thing that I ended up counting on.
 But before I got to that point, there was Andrea.